Trending Styles To Wear Every Day

 If you have natural or very curly hair, trying new styles can sometimes seem intimidating.
 That’s why we love this goddess braid chignon, which dresses up braids that can be worn alone after the ceremony is over.

 Our favorite styles are those that look way more complicated than they really are.
 Case in point: the rosette bun, which also works as a half-up style if you like that better.
-Tease and apply hairspray to the crown of your head, making sure all backcombing is totally hidden before creating a ponytail at the back of the head.
+Tease and apply hairspray to the crown of your head, making sure all backcombing is hidden entirely before creating a ponytail at the back of the head.

 Here’s where it gets fun.
 After dividing the tail into three strands, you’re going to braid, secure, and pancaked each one.
 Then, pin the center braid into a spiral, floral-inspired shape.
-Pin each of the other braids around the outside of it, creating that signature rosette shape.
+Pin each of the other twists around the outside of it, creating that signature rosette shape.